-'home occupation' means the practising of an occupation or the conducting of an enterprise from a land unit, dwelling house, second dwelling, dwelling unit or outbuilding by one or more occupants who reside on the property and includes the sale of alcoholic beverages via internet or any other electronic means provided no alcoholic beverage is stored, received or despatched from the property;
+'home occupation' means the practising of an occupation or the conducting of an enterprise from a land unit, dwelling house, second dwelling, third dwelling, dwelling unit or outbuilding by one or more occupants who reside on the property and includes the sale of alcoholic beverages via internet or any other electronic means provided no alcoholic beverage is stored, received or despatched from the property:

 [Definition substituted by s.
-26(g) of City of Cape Town: Municipal Planning Amendment By-Law, 2016]
+26 (g) of City of Cape Town: Municipal Planning Amendment By-Law, 2016] [Definition substituted by s.
+25 (r) of City of Cape Town: Municipal Planning Amendment By-Law, 2019]